hminnnn/hminnnn.github.io/_posts/xx2019-08-25-Deploying MEAN Stack App on Google App Engine .md

 and
 > Syntax Error in Angular App: Unexpected token <

-Then I kinda blindly changed the app.yaml file according to whatever answers I found online but still...
+Then I blindly changed the app.yaml file according to whatever answers I found online but still...
  I followed [this](https://anupampawar.com/2018/11/03/deploying-angular-5-app-on-google-app-engine/) in the end, uploading my /dist folder and app.yaml to the bucket instead of cloning my entire project from github.